phovea/phovea.github.io/contributors/getting_started.md

 #### Notes on using javascript files in a Phovea App

-Phovea ignores *.js files on commit. since typescript is a superset of javascript it's safe to rename js to ts files.
+Phovea ignores \*.js files on commit. since TypeScript is a superset of javascript it's safe to rename \*.js to \*.ts files.
 The only thing you have to take care about is the import and export, since each file is a separate module/file.

-The need for import and export is because with typsecript you can't use the global scope and every file has his own scope.
-You need to declare what should be exported/imported.
+The need for import and export is because with TypeScript (and ES6 in general) you cannot use the global scope and every file has his own scope.
+You need to declare what variables and functions should be exported/imported.
+Follow the links to learn more about [export](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) and [import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).

-Now that you have successfully (hopefully) cloned and examined an existing application, you'e ready to build your own application!
+Now that you have successfully (hopefully) cloned and examined an existing application, you are ready to build your own application!

+---

+<a id="client-app"></a>
-## Creating a new Phovea Application from Scratch
+## Creating a new Phovea Client Application from Scratch

  1. Install Phovea Generator `sudo npm install -g yo github:phovea/generator-phovea`
  2. `mkdir name_of_new_app`